Office of the President

 President Scott D. Miller

 In his 30th year as a college president, Dr. Scott D. Miller is one of the most experienced and prominent liberal arts college leaders in America.
 Recognized by numerous books and publications nationally for his transformative leadership style, he was identified in the book The Entrepreneurial College President as one of 17 most entrepreneurial presidents in American higher education.
-He was recently listed on “The Power List,” an annual Inside Business feature recognizing those who have the most influence in shaping the Hampton Roads/Coastal Virginia region.
+In 2019 he was listed on “The Power List,” an annual Inside Business feature recognizing those who have the most influence in shaping the Hampton Roads/Coastal Virginia region.

-In 2015, he became President of Virginia Wesleyan, a highly regarded, national liberal arts college affiliated with the United Methodist Church.
+In 2015, he became President of Virginia Wesleyan, a highly regarded, national liberal arts college.
 He is guiding the transformation of Virginia Wesleyan University from “an aspiring college to an inspiring university.”

 Previously, Dr. Miller served as President at Bethany College in West Virginia (2007-15), Wesley College in Delaware (1997-2007) and Lincoln Memorial University in Tennessee (1991-97).
 At LMU, he was just 31 years old at the time of appointment, the youngest college president in the nation.